An academic advisor works with a student.

 If you have any questions about the Readmission Process, please contact the Manhattanville Admissions Team at 914.323.5464 or admissions@mville.edu.

-Manhattanville's Grading and Grading Policies uses standard letter grades.
+Manhattanville's Grading and Grading Policies use standard letter grades.
 Each letter grade is assigned a numeric grade point value to allow computation of a student's Grade Point Average (GPA).
 For example, if you complete 5 courses, each conferring 3 credits, grades A, B+, F, C, and D, you can compute your scholastic index as follows:

 Divide the total grade point value by total credits.
 Do not include "W" and "P" grades (from pass/fail grading option) in the attempted credits.